-As temperatures begin to rise, people are looking for more ways to get outside and stay active, especially during the COVID-19 lockdown.
-As everyone takes extra precautions to protect themselves from the coronavirus by wearing masks, it's also imperative to remember to protect your skin.
+After a long winter of being stuck indoors, people are looking for more ways to get outside and stay active.
+As everyone continues to practice social distancing, it's also important to remember to protect your skin.
 Even though it's healthy to get a bit of sun exposure each day; it's just as important to take the necessary precautions to protect your skin from the sun's ultraviolet radiation by using SPF 30+ sunscreen.

 With more than 3.5 million cases of non-melanoma skin cancer diagnosed each year, skin cancer is the most common form of cancer in the United States.
 Fortunately, it is also one of the most preventable forms of cancer.